How a Fractional CMO Can Improve Your Bottom Line

 The less you spend compensating a CMO, the more you can spend on marketing expenses that have the potential to move the needle of brand awareness and trust.

 This is especially true of digital marketing, especially because many digital marketing strategies can be automated and scaled.
 Once it’s working, more money can be thrown at digital marketing with an expectation that more money will come back thanks to a stable ROI.
 This works much better if a huge chunk of the marketing budget isn’t dedicated to an annual CMO compensation package.

-By putting marketing budget dollars where they can do the most good, the lower expense of a Fractional CMO makes the marketing budget go farther and produce better results for the brand.
+By putting marketing budget dollars where they can do the most good, the lower expense of a Fractional CMO, especially for startups, makes the marketing budget go further and produce better results for the brand.